zion-fung/StockChecker/README.md

 - email_user: the email that will be used to send the emails
 - email_pass: the password of the above email
 - email_dest: where you want the emails to be sent
+- twilioAccountSID: account sid for twilio
+- twilioAuthToken: auth token for twilio
+- twilioSenderNumber: number attached to twilio account
+- twilioReceiverNumber: number to receive messages from twilio

 #### CLI Args
 - -f or --file: a json file in the form of a list that contains the stores you want to check (make sure the names match the STORE_NAME variable in each store's index file)
+- -m or --method: either "email" or "text" for emails or text messages
+- --nospam: if this option is set, then a notification is only sent if a store has items in stock.

 ### Adding more stores